-Boyer's major work Ellis Island: The Dream of America, which celebrates the historic American immigrant experience, has been his most successful composition to date.
-This work was commissioned by The Bushnell Performing Arts Center, and its premiere performance, by the Hartford Symphony under Boyer's direction, was broadcast on NPR's SymphonyCast.
-Ellis Island has been enjoying an extraordinary performance history, with over 80 performances by 40 orchestras from its debut in 2002 through the 2007-08 season, making it one of the most-performed large-scale American orchestral works of the last decade.
-Boyer's recording of the work with the Philharmonia Orchestra and a cast of Oscar, Emmy, and Tony winning actors, directed by Martin Charnin (co-creator of Annie), was released by Naxos in its American Classics Series in May 2005, and it received a GRAMMY Award nomination for Best Classical Contemporary Composition.
+Boyer's major work Ellis Island: The Dream of America for actors and orchestra, which celebrates the historic American immigrant experience, has been his most successful composition to date.
+Premiered in 2002, the work has received over 140 live performances by more than 60 orchestras, making it one of the most-performed American orchestral works of the last decade.
+Boyer's recording of this work was released by Naxos in its American Classics Series in 2005, and was nominated for a Grammy Award for Best Classical Contemporary Composition.
 The League of American Orchestras' Symphony magazine recently profiled Ellis Island as one of "a handful of recent works by living composers becoming orchestral standards."